-- (a) The United Kingdom, the Community and the Agency shall, at the request of any one of them, consult about any proposal for amendment of this Agreement, - (b) All amendments shall require the agreement of the United Kingdom, the Community and the Agency. - (c) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) The United Kingdom and the Agency shall, at the request of either, consult about any proposal for amendment of this Agreement. - (b) All amendments shall require the agreement of the United Kingdom and the Agency. - (c) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.